atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 !!!info "Elasticsearch for Bitbucket"
     We highly recommend you use an external Elasticsearch installation for Bitbucket.
 When you run more than one node you need to have a separate Elasticsearch cluster to enable code search.
 See [Bitbucket Elasticsearch recommendations](../examples/elasticsearch/BITBUCKET_ELASTICSEARCH.md).

-     you ever want to run more than one node, you need to have a separate elasticsearch cluster if you want code search.

 ## 9. Test your deployed product